-CSE White Paper on Promoting Integrity in Scientific Journal Publications, 2012 Update.
+CSE Recommendations for Promoting Integrity in Scientific Journal Publications, 2012 Update.
 Section 3.5 Correcting the Literature

 This section provides a background on practices for correcting the literature, definitions of key types of corrections, and a list of things to consider when processing corrections of any type.
 It also provides many examples of errata, partial retractions, retractions, and expressions of concern directly from the literature.